Russell Domingo: Career

-Domingo was born in Port Elizabeth, South Africa to a mixed race family, and played for Eastern Province at colts (junior) level without ever breaking through into the senior team.
+Domingo was born in Port Elizabeth, South Africa, and played for Eastern Province at colts (junior) level without ever breaking through into the senior team.
 He gained his first coaching qualification at the age of 22, and at the age of 25 was hired as a youth coach for Eastern Province.
 Having worked under Hylton Ackerman at South Africa's national academy, Domingo was appointed coach of the South African under-19s team at the 2004 Under-19 World Cup in Bangladesh.
 The following year, he took over from as the coach of the Warriors franchise, eventually leading the side to victory in the domestic one-day and Twenty20 competitions during the 2009–10 season.
 Domingo also coached the Warriors at the 2010 and 2011 editions of the Champions League Twenty20, with the franchise losing to the Chennai Super Kings in the final of the former.

 In May 2010, Domingo was appointed coach of South Africa A for a tour of Bangladesh.
 He retained the position when Bangladesh A returned the tour the following year.